 The Cost of Data Breaches: More Than Just Fines and Settlements

-In the cases discussed above, note the time lags between the breach and settlement – three to five years.
+In these data breach examples above, note the time lags between the breach and settlement – three to five years.
 The costs identified are just for the settlements.
 For the companies involved, the “costs” of these data breached includes three to five years of legal fees, expenses and filing costs in defending against the regulators.
-As an example, with respect to Target, the New York Times reported that, through March 2017, Target spent more than $202 million on settlements, legal fees, and other costs following the November 2013 breach.
+As an example, with respect to Target (another great example), the New York Times reported that, through March 2017, Target spent more than $202 million on settlements, legal fees, and other costs following the November 2013 breach.